easypanel-io/website/docs/04-templates/rallly/index.md

 ## Description

 Schedule group meetings with friends, colleagues and teams.
-Create meeting polls to find the best date and time to organize an event based on your participants' availability.
+Create meeting polls to find the best date and time to organize an event based on your participants&#39; availability.
 Save time and avoid back-and-forth emails.

 ## Links